 What to look for to find ‘good’ products

 Since you don’t have time to test your products before selling them, it’s critical that you find quality products.
-This means making sure they’re Verified or have stellar reviews and ratings.
+This means making sure they have stellar reviews and ratings.

 There are 3 key elements for choosing a good product that will make and keep customers happy: